Monthly Report

 Sponsored

-#4: VRChat Video Player Error Fix Launcher / hakkin
+#4: Video Player Error Countermeasure Tool / hakkin

 The mechanism: continuously using the same IP can get you flagged as a bot and locked out, and this tool avoids that by switching the connection mode only while VRChat is launching.
 It sits in the task tray, detects VRChat starting and quitting, and automatically reverts the connection method on exit.
 Auto-launch at Windows startup is an option, too — hassle-free by design.
 The interesting part of the distribution is that the paid version is identical in content to the free one; the paid side is framed as support to be "put toward VRChat's growth."
 It's distributed widely for free, with a separate basket for people who want to chip in.